-GoSun is a young company comprised of designers, engineers, and change-makers, intent on serving the world with unparalleled green cooking solutions.
+GoSun creates innovative products that encourage fun, resilience and independence.
 We are passionate about our products and how they power our customers’ lives.
-Founded in a small suburban garage, we grew quickly thanks to our community of committed customers, who not only believe in our products, but also use them to bring people together.
+Founded in a small suburban garage in Cincinnati, Ohio, we grew quickly thanks to our community of committed customers and shareholders, who not only believe in our products, but also use them to bring people together.

 After a long morning disassembling a solar water heating device, GoSun founder and solar energy expert, Patrick Sherwin, realized that the vacuum tubes sitting next to him might be able to reheat his lunch.
 When the food came out hot and roasted, it was an epiphany.
 Having lived extensively off the grid and working on solar energy projects around the world, he knew that he was on to something.